-of those characteristics may have low correlation with the current values of multifactor betas that pricing models either omit or include.
+low correlation with the current values of multifactor betas that pricing models either omit or include.
 The betas of long-short spreads based on those lagged characteristics could then be essentially zero, offering little power to discriminate among models.
-Nevertheless, some characteristics provide adequate power to distinguish models based on our test.
+Nevertheless, some characteristics provide adequate power.
+In particular, we find that one of the Stambaugh and Yuan (2017) composite mispricing measures, PERF, provides power to distinguish among prominent asset pricing models.